DSHydro/SnowML/docs/basin_fact_sheets/Cedar.md

 |-----------|-----------|---------------|-----------|--------------|-----------|
 | UA        | UA_huc    | 0.999         | 1.123     | 1.139        | 0.979     |

-Comment: Estimating by HUC and aggregating should get very close to results using shapefile directly.
+Comment: Estimating by HUC and aggregating should get close to results using shapefile directly.

 ## Cedar Map with Snow Classification